-- pupils living in Cheshire West and Chester who have paid for a spare seat in the previous year and have applied to us before 1 June - new applicants (and previous pupils who miss the above deadline) living in Cheshire West and Chester in order of date application received - any pupils living outside of Cheshire West and Chester.
+- pupils living in Cheshire West and Chester who have paid for a spare seat in the previous year and have applied to us before 30 June - new applicants (and previous pupils who miss the above deadline) living in Cheshire West and Chester in order of date application received - any pupils living outside of Cheshire West and Chester.

-Spare seats are offered from the closest available point to a pupil's home address, and usually during August, although in some circumstances, availability may not be known until after the start of the autumn term.
+Spare seats are offered from the closest available point to a pupil's home address, and usually towards the end of September, once all eligible children have been allocated a seat.